Windows Repair and Replacement Grant Scheme

 What if I already have Planning Permission and/or Listed Building Consent?

-The scheme is restricted to residential properties that fall within any one of Moray’s designated conservation areas.
+The scheme is restricted to residential properties (see above) that fall within any one of Moray’s designated conservation areas.
 It is restricted to windows on principal elevations or elevations that front a street that contribute to the wider character of the conservation area.

 If successful the Council will be in touch with regards to the next steps.
 Successful applicants will be given 14 days to sign the conditions of grant.
 Failure to sign within this timeframe will mean that your successful application would expire and the funds would be awarded to another eligible applicant.